- Importing the structure of files

 - The wizard starts.
 A connection to the Sybase database is automatically established and it is associated with the files imported into the analysis.
 This connection will be used to handle the Sybase data file by programming.

-In the different wizard screens, choose the following options:
+In the different steps of the wizard, choose the following options:

 - Type of database: Sybase.